jostylr/role-dnd-hybrid/src/data.md

 * Nature includes not only stuff about knowing plants, etc, but also the daytime cycles, etc, with a challenge of 5 for Nature roll to know the time, 10 for Nature roll to know north.

+#### Defense

+* Parry.
+This grants advantage in attacking any opponent that is attacking you.
+Cannot be used as defense against most magic stuff.
+* Dodge.
+This can be used to dodge not only direct attacks, but also many magical attacks.
+Remember heavier armor leads to disadvantage with this skill.
+* Shield.
+This can be used to defend against both physical and magical attacks.
+Gives +2 to damage reduction.

 ## Spells